aleksf/nginx-puppet-example/README.md

 Solution is designed following **Puppet Roles and Profiles** pattern and contains rspec-puppet unit tests under nginx module At the current stage solution is applicable to **RedHat** osfamily only, however it is easy to extend it to use osfamily hiera overrides or OS specific params.pp

+##Dependencies

 Solution depends on Puppetlabs firewall module that comes by default in PE.
 It is also available from the Forge.
 Install puppetlabs-firewall module if it is not present.

  <code># puppet module install puppetabs-firewall</code>

+If using Vagrant, solution depends on vagrant-serverspec plugin

+ <code># vagrant plugin install vagrant-serverspec</code>

 ##Modules layout

 | Module        | Description   |